qiyu1987/IbHomework/ib-week1-mishmash-homework/README.md

     }
     ```
 1. Notice that the groups are only added to the resulting object if they are not empty.
 Make sure your function does the same.
 1. You should use a combination of `filter` and `reduce`.
-If your solution uses `for`-loops instead of `reduce` for creating the final object, you will receive partial points.
+If your solution uses `for`-loops instead of `reduce` for creating the **final object**, you will receive partial points.
+The use of `for`-loops is allowed, but try to construct the returned "grouping" object using `reduce`.
 1. These are the groups that your code needs to return.
 Use the text as the name of the property:
     - `20 and younger`
     - `21-30`